swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 These sound similar, but have different semantics around alternations, e.g for `a(?i)b|c|d`, in Oniguruma this becomes `a(?i:b|c|d)`, where `a` is no longer part of the alternation.
 However in PCRE it becomes `a(?i:b)|(?i:c)|(?i:d)`, where `a` remains a child of the alternation.

-We aim to support the Oniguruma behavior. **TODO: The PCRE behavior is more complex for the parser, but seems less surprising, maybe that should become the default?**
+We aim to support the PCRE behavior.

 ### Backreference condition kinds